-Every article that you write needs to have a template, a natural flow.
+Every article that you write needs to have a creative content template, a natural flow.
 If we go further with our example, the web content needs clean visuals – images, videos, gifs, and a very important step is to create a cover photo that approaches and has the title written on it.
 It is easier to share it on Facebook, Pinterest and more.
 If you can, create a longer picture – similar to an infographic picturing the final look of the desert, if we follow our example, and then the ingredients and steps you have to perform.

 The way you structure your article is synced with the design of the website.
 That means the design of your website can make it easier or not to perform some magic tricks with your content.
-If you’re using an open-source content management system and not a customizable HTML website, then it is easier to implement a layout.
+If you’re using an open-source content management system and not a customizable HTML website, such as WordPress, then it is easier to implement a layout.

 The way information is displayed has high importance.
-For a recipe, you need to have a first section with ingredients that need to be separated from the main body of the article.
+For a recipe, you need to have the first section with ingredients that need to be separated from the main body of the article.
 And visuals have a higher significance.
 Below you can see a good example you could inspire from.

 The trick of this page is that Print button which makes it easier for people to have it in physical format.
 Somebody really knows the audience and their behavior.
 When you cook, you make a lot of mess and a printed format of the recipe is a very good way to make the content more useful.
 Lindsay, the blogger of this website, got an extra point for this little feature because her content breaks the virtual space.
-UX is well applied on this recipe page.
+UX is well applied to this recipe page.